Qu1nel/Practice-using-Argp/README.md

       --usage               Give a short usage message
 ```

+## Note 2

+This is normal Argp behaviour: options are always parsed before arguments.

+> If this is unacceptable you can make Argp to honour the order of your command-line options by passing ARGP_IN_ORDER
+> into the bitwise flags parameter (the 4th parameter) of the argp_parse function

 ---

 Repository with examples of using the argp.h library by the book `Step-by-Step into Argp`[^1].